baruwa-enterprise/spamd-client/README.md

 ## Description

-spamd-client is a Golang library and cmdline tool that implements the SPAMC/SPAMD client protocol used by SpamAssassin.
+spamd-client is a Golang library and cmdline tool that implements the SPAMD client protocol used by SpamAssassin.

 ## Requirements